All Episodes

 It was a thing of beauty.

-Don't take it from don't take it from these people.
+Don't take it from these people.

-Push back, push back uh as hard as he can.
+Push back as hard as you can.

-And Ted and Ted Cruz did.
+And Ted Cruz did.

-Rush is away for a couple of days, taking a bit of well-deserved personal time, but he'll return on Wednesday for authentic full strength all American excellence in broadcasting.
+Rush is away for a couple of days, taking a bit of well-deserved personal time, but he'll return on Wednesday for authentic full-strength all-American excellence in broadcasting.

-Another dramatic week in the fortunes of the Republic.
+1-800-282-2882 is the number to call as we begin another dramatic week in the fortunes of the Republic.

 As I speak, markets around the world are reacting to the news that Joe Biden and Elizabeth Warren have hammered out an agreement to run as a presidential dream ticket.

-So we should be in complete total economic collapse by the time they absolutely run.
+So we should be in complete, total economic collapse by the time they absolutely run.

 This is the genius of Hillary Clinton's campaign.